-VLAPLAN recommends which VLA configuration(s) to use for your observing.
-It chooses the most compact configuration using only the observing frequency and the largest angular size and declination of your source.
-To do this quickly, it uses a table of the shortest projected baselines in VLA meridian snapshots at ten-degree intervals in declinaton.
-VLAUVPL is an ancillary worksheet that shows the extreme-baseline coverage in detail, to help you choose VLA configurations for longer, or off-meridian, observations.
-It computes the full uv tracks at any declination for the VLA's inner or outer antennas at all hour angles consistent with your prescribed elevation limits and offers several displays that will help you to refine your choice of VLA configuration.
+VLAPLAN recommends the most compact configuration for your observing based only on the observing frequency and the largest angular size and declination of your source.
+To do this quickly, it uses a table of the shortest projected baselines in snapshots on the meridian.
+VLAUVPL is an ancillary program to help you choose configurations and sampling for longer observations.
+It plots u,v tracks for the innermost and outermost antennas, and other graphs that help you refine your choice of configuration when working off-meridian.
+It is also available both as a stand-alone program and as a worksheet template.